Morsmalleo/AhMyth/INSTRUCTIONS.md

 #
 ## Binary Setup Packages (BSP's) removed
-    As of v1.0-beta.3, The binary setup files for installing AhMyth for both Linux and Windows have been removed due to packaging errors with electron-packager.
+    As of v1.0-beta.3, the BSP's have been removed due to a requirement that is no longer available, this requirement is 'libappindicator3-1', without
+    this, AhMyth binaries for windows and Linux, won't install, and if they do, they will not operate properly.

     You can still however download the source code from the releases section and follow either the Auto Installation or Manual Installation steps.
 #